-5.11 Requirement to inform control functions
+5.10 Requirement to inform control functions

 Chief procurement officer must inform relevant secondline functions about any matters of relevance to the performance of their duties.
-For example, nonconformities with provisions in this document must be reported in accordance with the Policy for management of operational incidents.
+For example, nonconformities with provisions in this document must be reported in accordance with the policy for handling of operational incidents.

-Further, procurement managers must consider when it is necessary to involve the relevant second-line functions in the performance of relevant risk assessments early in the procurement process.
+Further, procurement managers must consider when it is necessary to involve the relevant second-line functions

+(Risk Management, Compliance/DPO and Group Security) in the performance of relevant risk assessments early in the procurement process.